 Generally, the total time you will be at our clinic is 45min - 1.5 hours for a medical procedure.

-Follow up is essential to ensure that the medical termination has completed successfully.
-The usual follow-up is for you to have repeat pregnancy hormone blood test 5-10 days after the procedure and to also come back for a check up in 2-3 weeks after the medical abortion.
+Follow up is essential to ensure that the medical abortion has completed successfully.
+Often the doctor will ask you to repeat a pregnancy hormone blood test 7 days after the procedure and to also have a check up appointment 2-3 weeks after the medical abortion.
 Follow up can be tailored to individual circumstances.